lowRISC/opentitan/hw/ip/otbn/doc/_index.md

       <td><strong>URND</strong></td>
       <td>R</td>
       <td>
-        A random number.
+A random number without guaranteed secrecy properties or specific statistical properties.
+Intended for use in masking and blinding schemes.
+Use RND for high-quality randomness.

 The number is sourced from an LFSR.
 Reads never stall.
       </td>
     </tr>
   </tbody>